Jamie Chadwick | writings index | weed's home page

 "There is a maxim, that a gentleman never insults another unintentionally."

 "I was once a member of the Flat Earth Society by the way.
 The pleasure in publicly espousing a heterodoxy is the rabid reaction of the orthodox.
 I have seen ordinary undergraduates literally foam at the lips in trying to disabuse me of the heresy.
 They usually start with the empirical argument: "But everyone knows..." and end with coercion and abuse.
-Those who could martial cogent arguments in defense of the spheroid model are generally wise enough not to bother for fear of claiming 'a priori certainties' or 'leaps of faith'.
+Those who could martial cogent arguments in defence of the spheroid model are generally wise enough not to bother for fear of claiming 'a priori certainties' or 'leaps of faith'.
 The challenge is to remain calm and keep a straight face in the face of humourless bigotry."

 "No woman .... could .... should .... does .... love a man who doesn't .... couldn't ....may .... mightn't .... mustn't .... oughtn't .... daren't."